UDST/pandana/_sources/introduction.rst.txt

 we think network queries are a more accurate representation of how people interact with their environment.

-We look forward to creative uses of a general library like this - please let us know when you think you have a great use case with the hashtag ``#udst``.
+We look forward to creative uses of a general library like this - please let us know when you think you have a great use case by tweeting us at ``@urbansim`` or post on the UrbanSim `forum`_.

 The General Workflow
 ~~~~~~~~~~~~~~~~~~~~